 By concentrating on quality above anything else and working with the right company, you’ll be able to determine whether solar panels is a good investment for your home and avoid costly mistakes.

 2. Should you lease or buy solar panels?

 Whilst the initial cost of purchasing solar panels yourself can be expensive, most homeowners prefer to do so.
-The ongoing savings on power bills solar panels offer ensure the initial expensive of them are paid off in 10 years, depending on the home.
+The ongoing savings on power bills solar panels offer to ensure the initial expensive of them are paid off in 10 years, depending on the home.
 Cash rebates can also reduce the cost of the system by 10%-50% and with government incentives in place, tends to be the better option for most people.

 For those that choose to lease solar panels, the long-term financial benefits will be less than those of purchasing.
-The advantage though is that the upfront costs are lower and any maintenance or repairs become responsibility of the leasing company, not you.
+The advantage though is that the upfront costs are lower and any maintenance or repairs become the responsibility of the leasing company, not you.
 Lease terms are generally for 20 years but some can range from 10-20.
 To find out what option is best for you, it’s best to speak with the solar power company about your specific situation.

 3. Does the cost outweigh the benefits?